 You can acquire mods through completing side missions and by unlocking them as perks, and unlike in the first game they won’t appear in the general loot pool.
 Once you have the blueprint for a mod you can craft it using materials then apply it to any weapon you want – you don’t need to grind for multiple mods.

 You have six gear slots in The Division 2: mask, backpack, vest, gloves, holster, and kneepads.
 Each piece has an armour stat that contributes to you overall character armour rating.
-As with weapons, you can also get gear talents, although it seems like you can only roll one per gear piece.
+As with weapons, you can also get gear talents, although it’s rare to roll more than one per gear piece.
 These talents work just weapon talents and cover buffs like weapon damage, skill haste, damage to elites, and many more.

 The Division 2 is adding more build options to the early game in the form of gear brand sets.
 If you stack multiple gear pieces from the same brand then you’ll unlock gear brand bonuses that can stack to a maximum of three pieces.
 Brand sets are a much more flexible version of gear sets, allowing you to mix and match brands to specialise your The Division 2 build.
 For example, you can have six gear pieces from different brands, two full brand sets, or any other mixture.

-For example, if you mix gear from the Solokov Concern and Wyvern Wear brands you’ll have a lethal critical hit buff of +20% critical hit chance, +15% critical hit damage, +10% SMG damage, and +5% headshot damage.
+For example, if you mix gear from the Solokov Concern and Wyvern Wear brands you’ll have a lethal critical hit buff.
 Pair that with the SMG’s innate critical hit chance multiplier and the right weapon talents and you’ve got the basis of a critical hit build.

 One tool that will make perfecting your character build much easier as you approach endgame is The Division 2 recalibration bench.
 This crafting table lets you shift gear mods and talents from weapon to weapon so that you don’t have to constantly farm guns to get the mod you want.
 Instead, you can use the recalibration bench to lift a desired mod from one weapon and place it on another.
 This process will destroy the weapon with the desired mod, but ensure almost all of your loot is valuable as you never know what mods you’ll need later on.